suedadam/msct/README.md

 * Configurable automailer via [Mailgun](http://mailgun.com), with attached crash reports and server logs.
 * Self updater.
 * Windows and OSX compatibility.
+* Launch server as non-root user.
+* World backups.
+* Automatic leveraging of tmux's panes for system resource visibility while viewing the console.

 ##Project Information
 I started writing MSCT when I started using a solid state drive on my own personal friends and family server.
 I made a symlink for my world directory, and [MSM](http://msmhq.com) overwrote it with its own symlink.
 I was not thrilled so very few things in MSM are configurable to my satisfaction, and that there was so much extra fluff.
 So I set out to roll my own solution.